 The Austrian school system is essentially uniformly nationally regulated.
 In relation to the organisation (establishment, maintenance, school hours, number of students per class) of the public compulsory schools, legislation on the fundamentals is the responsibility of the federal government, the passing of implementing legislation and its execution is the task of the individual provinces.
 The curricula are formulated nationally in the Federal Law Gazette and include objectives for musical education and artistic education for each school grade.

-Since 2007, under the "Kunst macht Schule" (Art meets School) initiative developed together with the KKA, the Federal Ministry for Education, the Arts and Culture has realised 20 000 projects in ten programmes with schools, artists and cultural institutions: one initiative is free admission to all federal museums up to the age of 19; "Macht/Schule/Theater" (Power/School/Theatre) brings schools and theatre professionals together; the aim of "Culture Connected" is to support cultural cooperation projects with schools, which can receive co-funding to a maximum of EUR 1 500 per project; the initiative "School Culture Budget" supports joint projects by schools with artists and culture educators; the "Stimmbogen"-programme brings school students closer to music in its many facets; the initiative "Interculturality and Multilingualism – A Chance!" supports pupils and teachers in a productive exploration of linguistic and cultural diversity; "projekteuropa" is a competition for school students on an artistic analysis of Europe: "The Art of Reading" promotes reading skills; students' media skills are promoted with the projects "Student radio", "media literacy award" and the "film education-programme" and "Wien Aktion / Europa Aktion" make it possible for students from all over Austria and Europe to get to know the capital, Vienna.
+Since 2007, under the "Kunst macht Schule" (Art meets School) initiative developed together with the KKA, the Federal Ministry for Education, the Arts and Culture has realised more than 25 000 projects in ten programmes with schools, artists and cultural institutions.
+Further initiatives are: "Macht/Schule/Theater" (Power/School/Theatre) brings schools and theatre professionals together; the aim of "Culture Connected" is to support cultural cooperation projects with schools, which can receive co-funding to a maximum of EUR 1 500 per project; the initiative "School Culture Budget" supports joint projects by schools with artists and culture educators; the "Stimmbogen"-programme brings school students closer to music in its many facets; the initiative "Interculturality and Multilingualism – A Chance!" supports pupils and teachers in a productive exploration of linguistic and cultural diversity; "projekteuropa" is a competition for school students on an artistic analysis of Europe: "The Art of Reading" promotes reading skills; students' media skills are promoted with the projects "Student radio", "media literacy award" and the "film education-programme" and "Wien Aktion / Europa Aktion" make it possible for students from all over Austria and Europe to get to know the capital, Vienna.